Tagalog people: Historical customs

 Tagalog naming customs have changed over the centuries.
 The 17th-century Spanish missionary Francisco Colin wrote in his work Labor Evangelica about the naming customs of Tagalogs from the pre-colonial times up to the early decades of the Spanish colonial era.
 Colin mentioned that Tagalog infants were given names as soon as they were born, and that it was the mother's business to give them names.
 Generally, the name was taken from the child's circumstances at the time of birth.
-In his work, Colin gave an example of how names were given: "For example, Maliuag, which means 'difficult', because of the difficulty of the birth; Malacas, which signifies 'strong', for it is thought that the infant will be strong."
+In his work, Colin gave an example of how names were given: "For example, Maliuag, which means 'difficult', because of the difficulty of the birth; Malakas, which signifies 'strong', for it is thought that the infant will be strong."

 A surname was only given upon the birth of one's first child.
 Fathers added Amani (Ama ni in modern Tagalog), while mothers added Ynani (Ina ni in modern Tagalog); these names preceded the infant's name and acted as the surname.
 Historical examples of these practices are two of the perpetrators involved in the failed Tondo Conspiracy in 1587: Felipe Amarlangagui (Ama ni Langkawi), one of the chiefs of Tondo, and Don Luis Amanicalao (Ama ni Kalaw), his son.
 Later, in a document dated December 5, 1625, a man named Amadaha was said to be the father of a principalía named Doña Maria Gada.
 Colin noted that it was a practice among Tagalogs to add -in to female names to differentiate them from men.
 He provided an example in his work: "Si Ilog, the name of a male; Si Iloguin, the name of a female."